franhancock/Complexity-science-in-dFC/DEMO_COMPLEXITY_PHASE/README.md

 It will be enough to download the code folder and set the Matlab path to the folder (Matlab --> Set path --> Add folder with subfolders)

 *******INSTRUCTIONS FOR USE:

+***** DEMO: Parcellated MAT files have been provided for 20 HCPU100 subjects for 4 fMRI runs
+***** SUPPLIED_FILES: RUN1: RUN2: RUN3: RUN4: A number of files that allow you to run the DEMO pipeline without the need for significant RAM and processor requirements
+***** AAL116_Centroids: The centroids for the 5 spatial modes in NIFTI and MAT format

-How to run the software on your data
+**** How to run the software on your data

 In CP_FullPipeLine.m